Whistle Stop (1946 film): Casting

+Shooting

+Filming started June 29, 1945.
+Gardner wrote that the director "was a dear man I liked very much."
+She said everyone on the film including her "rated it as a piece of rubbish" but she enjoyed making it because George Raft "was such fun."

+Yordan said he had to constantly rewrite the dialogue so Raft and Gardner could say it.

+According to Gardner, Raft constantly tried to seduce his co-star; she refused but greatly enjoyed his company "and he made Whistle Stop worthwhile."

 Reception

 Box office

 The film was a box office hit.
 It was one of a series of popular movies Raft made as a freelancer following leaving Warner Bros.
+Gardner said the film "was my first leading role and as such did finally get me noticed."

 Critical response

 When the film was released, film critic Bosley Crowther, dismissed it, writing, "A slice of sordid life in a small mid-Western town was somewhat faithfully reflected in Maritta Wolff's novel, Whistle Stop, but the same can't be said for the picture, based upon it, which came to the Globe on Saturday.
 This plainly remote and artificial concoction lacks flavor, consistency, reason and even dramatic suspense.
 And it is also abominably acted—which covers about everything ...
 The film was directed by Leonide Moguy, late of France.
 Don't ask us why."

 Variety, however, was more positive in their review.
 The staff wrote, "Heavy melodrama, adapted from the Maritta M. Wolff novel of same title, is somber melodrama, vignetting a seamy side of life in a small town.
 Production and playing are excellent and the direction strong, although latter is given to occasional arty tone ...
 Gardner displays her best work to date as the girl who must have her man.
 McLaglen hits top form as the not too bright bartender, and Conway is smooth as the heavy.
 Score is an aid in projecting the somber mood."